Robin Russin: Education

 Robin Uriel Russin was educated at Harvard, Oxford (which he attended on a Rhodes Scholarship), the Rhode Island School of Design, and UCLA, where he received his MFA in screenwriting.
 Russin taught screenwriting at UCLA in their undergraduate and graduate film departments as well as their Professional Program from 1994 to 2002.
-He is currently Professor of Screenwriting and has served as Director of the MFA for Creative Writing and Writing for the Performing Arts at UC Riverside.
+He is currently Professor of Dramatic Writing and Chair of the Department of Theatre, Film, and Digital Production at the University of California, Riverside, where he has also served as Director of the MFA for Creative Writing and Writing for the Performing Arts.

 Career

 Russin has written and directed for film, theater, television and various national publications, including Scr(i)pt Magazine.
 Additionally, he co-authored Screenplay: Writing the Picture and Naked Playwriting (both published by Silman-James Press).
 Screenplay: Writing the Picture was reviewed by Lew Hunter, co-chair of UCLA's screenwriting department, as the "best book about screenwriting and being a screenwriter ever written."

-Among Russin's entertainment credits are the #1 box office feature On Deadly Ground, the eco-thriller starring Steven Seagal and Michael Caine, and many of his other feature spec scripts have been either bought or put under option by both studio and independent producers.
+Among Russin's entertainment credits are the #1 box office feature On Deadly Ground, the eco-thriller starring Steven Seagal and Michael Caine, and 2 Hearts, starring Jacob Elordi and Radha Mitchell.
+Many of his other feature spec scripts have been either bought or put under option by both studio and independent producers.

 Russin has been a producer on both independent and TV movies, and in television, he wrote, produced and directed numerous segments and specials for America's Most Wanted, The New Detectives, and The Prosecutors.
 He was Senior Producer of the hour-long ABC primetime series, Vital Signs.
 In 2015 he sold his original pilot and series bible about King David to ABC, which became the basis for the ABC 2016 prime time one-hour series, Of Kings and Prophets, for which Russin was consultant.
 In 2017 Russin directed the feature film, When I Sing, about independent singer-songwriter Linda Chorney's journey to the Grammy Awards, and co-starring Chris Mulkey.
 When I Sing won the People's Choice Award at the 2018 Hollywood Reel Independent Film Festival, and the Remi Special Jury Award for best low budget feature at the 2018 Worldfest Houston Film Festival, among many other awards.
-He also co-wrote the screenplay for 2 Hearts, a 2020 feature starring Jacob Elordi and Radha Mitchell, and directed by Lance Hool.
 In 2021 Robin directed the independent feature film The Anxiety of Laughing for Disability Media Network, from a script by his former MFA student Andrew Justvig, who has cerebral palsy.
 In spite of its low budget, it has been selected by more than a dozen international festivals, and won many top honors.
+Russin is also Writer and Associate Producer of the documentary series, Rescuers: Last Chance Project, directed by Michael King, about the diplomats and others who helped save Jewish lives during WWII and have been recognized as The Righteous Among The Nations by Yad Vashem World Holocaust Remembrance Center in Israel.